karlaxnieves/support-git-delete-yespo/docs/Automation/introduction-to-workflows/webhook-workflows.md

 ## Working with GET Request

 Use this request type when you want to request data on an external resource using the link to use the data in a workflow and insert it inside the workflow.
-The data is transmitted to an URL as “name-value” pairs.
+The data is transmitted to an URL as **name-value** pairs.

 <Image align="center" width="80% " src="https://files.readme.io/2a60711c0dbf377e73906defa2d4238fbc857670ad2d3b4b7687575d54654a43-webhooks-in-workflows-006.webp" />